Chillig/ST_biostatistical_analysis/README.md

 invisible(lapply(bioclibs, require, character.only = TRUE))
 ```

-## Tutorial
-The results generated in this study have been created from raw count matrices and pre-processed data. <br>
-An example with a subset of our data on how to run the pre-processing pipeline and our analysis can be found as a
-*google colab to be added soon* or *R markdown to be added soon*.

 ### Preprocessing
 Before the samples are analysed, they have been preprocessed by applying the standard procedures
 such as quality control (QC), filtering, normalisation and batch correction.